Essay Prize in Informal Logic/Critical Thinking/Argumentation Theory

 - There are no restrictions on authorship.
 Authors need not be members of AILACT.

-- Previously unpublished papers, and papers published or accepted for publication between January 1, 2014 and September 1, 2017 are eligible.
-Maximum length: 6,000 words.
+- Previously unpublished papers, and papers published or accepted for publication between January 1, 2019 and September 1, 2022 are eligible.
+Maximum length: 6,000 words (exclusive of footnotes and bibliography).
+Authors may not submit the same paper, or a similar paper, more than once following the first submission

-- The jury members for the 2017 AILACT essay prize, approved by the AILACT Board of Directors, are are Marianne Doury, Researcher at the National Centre for Scientific Research (CNRS), Paris; Geoffrey Goddu, Professor of Philosophy, University of Richmond; Christopher Tindale, Professor of Philosophy, University of Windsor.
-The decision of the jury is final.
+- The jury members for the 2022 AILACT essay prize, approved by the AILACT Board of Directors, are Geoffrey Goddu, Professor of Philosophy, University of Richmond; Jean Goodwin, Distinguished Professor, Department of Communication, North Carolina State University.
+Tim Kenyon, Humanities & Vice-President Research, Brock University.
+The jury’s decision is final.

-- To submit a paper, attach a PDF (preferred) or MS Word or RTF document to an email with AILACT ESSAY ENTRY on the “subject” line and send it to Derek Allen (email@example.com) with a covering note giving your name and a mailing address.
-Please send the paper ready for blind-reviewing (the author not identified on the paper or file containing the paper or in the description of the document’s properties that is part of the file, and self-identifying references removed from the text, notes and references).
-Each page after the first should be numbered.
+- To submit a paper, attach a PDF or MS Word or RTF document to an email with AILACT ESSAY ENTRY on the “subject” line and send it to Derek Allen (email@example.com) with a covering note giving your name, a mailing address, and the word-length of your paper exclusive of footnotes and bibliography.
+If the paper was published between January 1, 2019 and the date of its submission for the 2022 AILACT Essay Prize, please include in your covering note the name of the journal concerned, the year of publication, the volume number and issue number.
+Please send the paper ready for blind-reviewing (the author not identified on the paper or file containing the paper or in the description of the document’s properties that is part of the file, and self-identifying references removed from the text, notes and bibliography).
+Each page should be numbered.

-- The deadline for receipt of submissions is September 1, 2017.
-The winner will be announced by December 15, 2017.
-AILACT will publicize the name of the winner on its web site and at AILACT sessions held at APA divisional meetings in 2017 and 2018.
+- The deadline for receipt of submissions is September 1, 2022.
+The winner will be announced by December 15, 2022.
+AILACT will publicize the name of the winner on its web site and at AILACT sessions held at American Philosophical Association divisional meetings in 2023.

-- For further information about the essay prize, please contact Ben Hamby (firstname.lastname@example.org).
+- For further information about the essay prize, contact Gilbert Plumer (firstname.lastname@example.org).
+For information about AILACT, visit our web site: https://ailact.wordpress.com/.